 Electronic bonding replicates the bond execution process – the signing of the bond form by the principal and surety and physically delivering the form to the Obligee electronically through the Internet or another electronic medium, or within a Web-based environment.

 Across the U.S., many state laws, regulations, and statutes require professionals in the financial services industry to obtain a surety bond before being issued a license.
 The surety bond is intended to provide a guarantee to state regulators and consumers in case a financial professional fails to follow the law.
-The surety bond can also be used to pay restitution to clients should a financial services professional fail to comply with statutory requirements or licensing agreement by filing against the bond.
+The surety bond can also be used to pay restitution to clients should a financial service professional fail to comply with statutory requirements or licensing agreement by filing against the bond.

-Legality of Electronic Surety Bonding
+The legality of Electronic Surety Bonding

 There are two laws that make electronic agreements legal.
 The Uniform Electronic Transactions Act (UETA) serves as the model state legislation for electronic surety bonding, by making legal the submission of electronic documents and electronic signature.
 UETA was developed by the National Conference of Commissioners and Uniform State Laws.